Mongolia’s Altai Tavan Bogd National Park – In The Land Of The Gods

 Malchin Peak, Mongolia's Altai Tavan Bogd National Park

-Malchin Peak is considered a non-technical climb.
-That means there’s no special equipment required – just a prayer to the weather gods and a lot of puff and determination.
-It is commonly hiked by trekking groups, and there is a used trail most of the way to the summit.
-It’s around a 7 to 10-hour return trip from the base camp depending on your speed.
-The classic quote that tells you “not to look at the whole mountain take it one piece at a time” is something you will come to understand.
-Ruth Wiggins joined us in Mongolia.
-You can read about her experience (including Malchin Peak) here.
+Malchin Peak is considered a non-technical climb, meaning no special equipment is required—just a prayer to the weather gods and a lot of determination.
+It is a popular hike among trekking groups, and there is a well-used trail for most of the way to the summit.
+The round trip from Base Camp typically takes about 7 to 10 hours, depending on your pace.
+The classic advice to “not look at the whole mountain, take it one piece at a time” will resonate deeply during this hike.
+Ruth Wiggins joined us in Mongolia and shared her experience, including the climb to Malchin Peak.
+You can read about her adventure here. [/info_box]

 Khoton & Khurgan Nuur Mongolia's Altai Tavan Bogd National Park

-Khoton, Khurgan, and Dayan Nuur are a series of freshwater lakes of glacial origin located in Tsengel soum (district) and fed by glacial melt and annual snowfall and form the headwaters of the Khovd River.
-(Khoton Nuur and Khurgan Nuur are connected by the 3 km-long Sargaal Channel.)
+Khoton, Khurgan, and Dayan Nuur are a series of freshwater lakes of glacial origin located in Tsengel soum (district).
+These lakes are fed by glacial melt and annual snowfall, forming the headwaters of the Khovd River.
+Khoton Nuur and Khurgan Nuur are connected by the 3 km-long Sargaal Channel.

-All three lakes form part of two of Mongolia’s seventy Important Bird Areas (as designated by BirdLife International).
-As well as supporting bird communities characteristic of the Eurasian steppe and desert and Eurasian high montane biomes, the areas regularly support at least 1% of the flyway populations of Ruddy Shelduck, Northern Lapwing, and Bar-headed Goose in the autumn months.
-At Dayan Nuur three globally threatened species occur in significant numbers: Saker Falcon, Lesser Kestrel, and the White-throated Bushchat.
+These lakes are part of two of Mongolia’s seventy Important Bird Areas, as designated by BirdLife International.
+They support bird communities characteristic of the Eurasian steppe, desert, and high montane biomes.
+During the autumn months, these areas regularly host at least 1% of the flyway populations of Ruddy Shelduck, Northern Lapwing, and Bar-headed Goose.
+Additionally, Dayan Nuur is notable for its significant populations of three globally threatened species: Saker Falcon, Lesser Kestrel, and White-throated Bushchat.

 Climbing Khuiten Peak – 4374m